-Along with The Adventures of Robin Hood, King Solomon’s Mines is probably my favorite adventure film.
-While The Lord of the Rings films left me underwhelmed (the last two installments of the trilogy bored me to tears), this 1950 MGM spectacle directed by Compton Bennett and Andrew Marton hits all the right notes to invoke mystery, romance, and excitement.
-Amidst wild animals and tall Masai, the ladylike Deborah Kerr very properly pines for (i.e., lusts after) sweaty Stewart Granger.
-The handsome and underrated Richard Carlson co-stars in what was the first Hollywood production filmed in Africa since MGM’s Trader Horn twenty years earlier.
-(More on King Solomon’s Mines here.)
+Along with The Adventures of Robin Hood, King Solomon’s Mines is surely one of the best adventure films ever made.
+This 1950 MGM spectacle directed by Compton Bennett and Andrew Marton hits all the right notes to invoke mystery, romance, and excitement.
+Amidst wild animals and tall Masai, the ladylike Deborah Kerr lusts after sweaty Stewart Granger.
+The underrated Richard Carlson co-stars in what was the first Hollywood production filmed in Africa since MGM’s own Trader Horn 20 years earlier.

-Some think the political drama A Face in the Crowd, starring Patricia Neal and Andy Griffith, is Elia Kazan’s best film, while Kotch earned star Walter Matthau a best actor Academy Award nomination.
-Matthau, the star of the evening, won a best supporting actor Oscar for his crooked lawyer in The Fortune Cookie, one of Billy Wilder’s lesser comedies.
+Some find the political drama A Face in the Crowd, starring Patricia Neal and Andy Griffith, to be Elia Kazan’s best film – it’s not – while Kotch earned star Walter Matthau a Best Actor Academy Award nomination.

 3:00am Fire Down Below (1957)